Fluid model of a black hole-string transition: Fluid approximation of winding strings

+at least in a static bound state.
+Here, the time direction labeled by $t$ is the Lorentzian time associated to the time independence of the static configuration.
+Indices $i$ and $j$ indicates the spacial directions on time slices with $t = \mathrm{const}$.

+We derive the stress-energy tensor \eqref{fluidT}--\eqref{fluid} in two different ways.
+In Sec.~\ref{ssec:fluid}, we show that contributions from momenta are sufficiently small compared with those from the mass of winding strings, and then, obtain \eqref{fluidT}--\eqref{fluid} by ignoring the kinetic terms.
+It is reasonable that momenta are negligible in the bound state of winding strings since the bound state is described by the ground state, in which strings have only zero point fluctuations.

-In this section, we will argue that winding strings in the Horowitz-Polchinski model \cite{Horowitz:1997jc} approximately behave as a fluid.
-In the Horowitz-Polchinski model, thermal equilibrium states at temperatures near the Hagedorn temperature are studied.
-Solutions of the Horowitz-Polchinski model involves the condensate of winding strings and can be viewed as bound states of many strings by the self-gravitation.
-Thus, it is expected that the solutions can be approximated by fluids.
-We consider the stress-energy tensor and thermodynamic relations.
-The fluid variables can be calculated from either of them.
+In Sec.~\ref{ssec:energy}, we assume that winding strings approximately behave as a perfect fluid, and then, derive \eqref{fluidT}--\eqref{fluid} from thermodynamic relations.
+In the Horowitz-Polchinski model, thermal states near the Hagedorn temperature are studied, and the solution involves the condensate of winding strings.
+The bound state of winding strings can be viewed as a bound state of many strings which are created by thermal energy.
+Thus, it is expected that winding strings in the bound state can be approximated by a fluid.
+In Sec.~\ref{ssec:energy}, we show that the energy density and pressure are always given by \eqref{fluid} if winding strings behave as a perfect fluid.

+It should be noted that the argument in Sec.~\ref{ssec:fluid} shows that the stress-energy tensor takes the form of \eqref{fluidT}, but does not necessarily imply that winding strings behave as a perfect fluid.
+There might be corrections which cannot be seen in static configurations.
+For example, winding strings may not behave as a perfect fluid but have non-zero viscosity or higher derivative corrections.
+Also, the typical scale of the fluid may be longer than the size of the bound state.
+For our purpose of studying the transition between black holes and strings, it is not very important whether winding strings really behave as a fluid, but the expression \eqref{fluidT}--\eqref{fluid} is important.